 Battery Chamberlin named in honor of Captain Lowell A. Chamberlin, First Artillery, who served with distinction in the Civil War and remained an artillery officer until he died at the Presidio in 1889.
 Captain Chamberlin is buried at San Francisco National Cemetery in the Presidio.

 Access and Current Condition

 In 1977, the National Park Service received a 6-inch gun and disappearing carriage from the Smithsonian Institution and installed them in gun emplacement No. 4.
-Demonstrations of this 50-ton rifle--similar to the original armament--are conducted on the first Saturday and Sunday of each month from 11 a.m. until 3 p.m.
-An underground cartridge room also is open for inspection and contains photos and small exhibits on the coastal defenses of San Francisco.
+In addition to this 50-ton rifle--similar to the original armament--an underground cartridge room also is open for inspection and contains photos and small exhibits on the coastal defenses of San Francisco.

 We apologize for any inconvenience this may cause.

 Last updated: March 4, 2020